jackstapleton/rdb-autoscaling/whitepaper.md

 #### kdb+tick

 The code in this paper has been written to act as a wrapper around [kdb+tick's](https://github.com/KxSystems/kdb-tick) `.u` functionality.
-The code to coordinate the RDBs is in the `.u.asg` namespace, its functions determine when to call `.u.sub` and `.u.del` in order to add and remove the subscriber from `.u.w`.
+The code to coordinate the RDBs is in the `.u.asg` namespace, its functions determine when to call `.u.sub` and `.u.del` to add and remove subscribers from `.u.w`.

 ### Scaling the cluster